-Move the selector switch on the engine generator to the "RUN" position.
+Depress the "RUN" push-button on the front of the DGC.
 The engine-generator will crank and start automatically.
-If the engine fails to start, return selector switch to the "stop" position and correct the trouble before proceeding.
+If the engine fails to start, depress the "stop" push-button and correct the trouble before proceeding.

-With the engine running smoothly check the no load voltage and frequency at meters on the front panel.
-The voltage should be 240 A.C. and a frequency of 61.5 To 62 hertz (Hz).
+With the engine running smoothly check the no load voltage and frequency on the digitial display.
+The voltage should be 208/240/ 480 A.C. depending on which model you have and a frequency of 59.5 To 60.5 hertz (Hz).
 If you have the proper voltage at the generator the next step is to check the voltage at the generator terminals in the Automatic Transfer Switch.
-The voltage between the G1 and the G3 terminals should be the same as it was on the front panel.
+The voltage between the G1 and the G3 terminals should be the same as it was on the generator front panel.
 The voltage should also be checked between the hot terminals (G1 and G3) and the G-N to be certain of a balanced voltage output and a solid neutral connection.
-The voltage between G1 and G-N should be about one half of the line to line (G1 to G3) voltage or approximately 120 volts AC.
+The voltage between G1 and G-N should be about 120 volts AC (277 on 480 units).
 The same approximate voltage should be found between terminals G3 and G-N (120 volts AC).
 On three phase panels the G2 voltage level should also be checked.
 ON 240 VOLT (DELTA) SYSTEMS BE SURE YOU KNOW WHERE THE HIGH VOLTAGE "WILD" LEG IS.
 IT MUST BE IN THE SAME LOCATION ON THE LINE SIDE AS IT IS ON THE GENERATOR SIDE. (i.e. if it's on L-3 on the line side it must be on G-3 on the generator side.

-If for any reason during the check out procedure the voltage and frequency are not correct, turn the selector switch to the "STOP" position and correct the trouble before proceeding.
+If for any reason during the check out procedure the voltage and frequency are not correct, depress the "STOP" push-button and correct the trouble before proceeding.

-After verifying the that voltage and frequency are correct, turn the selector switch to the "STOP" position.
+After verifying the that voltage and frequency are correct, depress the "STOP" push-button.
 The unit should shut off with no time delay.
 You are now ready to test the automatic start function.